ENCYCLOPEDIC ENTRY

 Since surface water is more easily accessible than groundwater, it is relied on for many human uses.
 It is an important source of drinking water and is used for the irrigation of farmland.
 In 2015, almost 80 percent of all water used in the United States came from surface water.
 Wetlands with surface water are also important habitats for aquatic plants and wildlife.

-The planet’s surface water can be monitored using both surface measurements and satellite imagery.
+The planet’s surface water can be monitored using surface measurements and satellite imagery.
 The flow rates of streams are measured by calculating the discharge—the amount of water moving down the stream per unit of time—at multiple points along the stream.
 Monitoring the flow rate of streams is important as it helps determine the impact of human activities and climate change on the availability of surface water.
 Keeping track of vegetation around bodies of surface water is also important.
 The removal of vegetation, either through natural means such as fires, or through deforestation, can have a negative impact on surface water.
 Loss of vegetation can lead to increased surface runoff and erosion, which in turn can increase the risk of flooding.

 Media Credits